 The National Hockey League changed forever on this date when one of its most legendary players took to the ice for the first time.
-Speaking of first, there were plenty of memorable events to happen for the first time as well as some goaltending greats doing what they did best.
+Speaking of firsts, there were plenty of memorable events to happen for the first time, as well as some goaltending greats doing what they did best.
+So, let’s start our daily journey back in time and revisit all the great moments Oct.
+16 has given us.

 Mr. Hockey Makes His Debut